 - Email content – does your email contain any spammy trigger words? does it have any suspicious attachments? or is it sent from a bulk email server?

-- Sender reputation of your domain and email address – how many emails sent from this domain/email address are getting opened, bounced, or replied to? are other people reporting these emails as spam? what is the overall sender score for this email address based on the history so far?
+- Sender reputation of your domain and email address – how many emails sent from this domain/email are getting opened, bounced, or replied to? are other people reporting these emails as spam? what is the overall sender score for this email address based on the history so far?